Shaheer-Kashif/TicTacToe-Py/README.md

 # TicTacToe-Py
 My first project on Python.
 Includes Player VS AI and Player VS Player Mode.

-# Installation For Souree Code
+# Installation For Source Code
 1. Clone This Repository to your machine
 2. Create a Python virtual environment (optional but recommended) using Command Prompt in the Repository   Folder: python -m venv venv